Investigating and Designing for Trust in AI-powered Code Generation Tools: Introduction

 In this paper, we present results from a two-stage qualitative study.
-Given that trust is subjective and situational in nature~\cite{zhangShiftingTrustExamining2022}, we started by understanding developers' notions of trust in the particular context of using AI code generation tools.
-In stage 1, we conducted interviews with 17 developers who have various levels of experience in using AI-powered code generation tools in real-life scenarios.
-We analyzed the results from stage 1 to answer the questions of \textit{what contributes to developers' trust in AI-powered code generation tools among developers} (RQ1) and \textit{what challenges developers face in forming appropriate trust} (RQ2).
-We then explored \textit{how we can design system interfaces to support developers in building appropriate trust} (RQ3) in stage 2 of the study.
-Specifically, we developed three groups of visual design concepts and conducted design probe sessions with 12 participants to explore the design space.
-Our findings contribute to the literature of the FAccT community with (1) an in-depth empirical understanding of user trust in AI-powered code generation tools and the challenges that users face in forming appropriate trust, and (2) a series of user-evaluated design concepts to help users build appropriate trust in generative AI tools.
+We started by getting an empirical understanding of developers' notions of trust in the particular context of using AI code-generation tools.
+In Study 1, we conducted interviews with 17 developers who have various levels of experience in using AI-powered code generation tools in real-life scenarios.
+We analyzed the results from Study 1 to answer the questions of \textit{what factors contribute to developers' trust attitudes in AI-powered code generation tools} (RQ1) and \textit{what challenges do developers face in evaluating the trustworthiness of AI tools} (RQ2).
+We found that developers evaluate the trustworthiness of an AI tool based on its perceived practical benefits, alignment with their short- and long-term goals, and process integrity when generating outputs.
+Moreover, developers continuously reassess these factors in specific contexts based on situational factors such as stakes or complexity of tasks, forming situational trust attitudes.
+We also found that the lack of trust affordances in existing AI tools could result in inefficient and biased evaluation of AI's trustworthiness.
+To explore solutions to these challenges, we explored \textit{how to augment existing system interface to support effective and efficient evaluation of AI's trustworthiness} (RQ3) in Study 2.
+Specifically, we collected feedback on three groups of visual design concepts in design probe sessions with 12 additional developers.
+We found that design concepts, including quality indicators of AI suggestions, usage statistics dashboards, and control mechanisms to communicate user intention, show promise in scaffolding developers' trust judgments.

+Our studies make the following contributions: (1) Building on prior literature that shows trust is rooted in the interplay between system characteristics and contexts ~\cite{mayerIntegrativeModelOrganizational1995a} and the call for empirical understanding of trust in specific application areas~\cite{kimHumansAIContext2023}, we provide a nuanced description of developers' notion of trust in generative AI tools in the context of programming, based on in-depth empirical data collected from interviews with developers who have real-world experience using AI powered code generation tools; (2) Furthering the growing literature on users' experiences with AI-powered code generation tools, we show the lack of ways to communicate users' intentions and lack of signals to validate AI output which are often characterized as usability challenges could, in fact, pose challenges for users to evaluate the trustworthiness of AI tools; (3) We contribute three groups of user-evaluated design implications, coupled with visual examples, to help designers take trust into consideration when designing AI-powered code generation tools.